jolicode/JoliTypo/README.md

 $fixed_content = $fixer->fix('<p>Je suis "très content" de t\'avoir invité sur <a href="http://jolicode.com/">Jolicode.com</a> !</p>');
 ```

-For your ease of use, you can find [ready to use list of Fixer for your language here](#todo).
+For your ease of use, you can find [ready to use list of Fixer for your language here](#fixer-recommendations-by-locale).
-Micro-typography is nothing like a standard or a law, what really matter is consistency.
+Micro-typography is nothing like a standard or a law, what really matter is consistency, so feel free to use your own lists.

 Installation
 ============